Iakobs/godot-google-play-game-services-android-plugin/REFERENCE.md

 #### eventsLoaded(events: String)

-This signal is emitted when calling the `loadEvents` method.
+This signal is emitted when calling the `eventsLoad` method.
 Returns A JSON string with the list of [Event](https://developers.google.com/android/reference/com/google/android/gms/games/event/Event).

 #### eventsLoadedByIds(events: String)

-This signal is emitted when calling the `loadEventsByIds` method.
+This signal is emitted when calling the `eventsLoadByIds` method.
 Returns A JSON string with the list of [Event](https://developers.google.com/android/reference/com/google/android/gms/games/event/Event).

 ### Leaderboards